mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Write commands specifying an unacknowledged write concern (i.e. ``{w: 0})`` are not supported.
-Drivers MUST raise an error if an unacknowledged write concern would be applied to any write command executed within a DriverSession where retryable writes have been enabled.
+Drivers MUST raise an error if an unacknowledged write concern would be applied to any write command executed within a MongoClient where retryable writes have been enabled.

 Drivers MAY raise the error for an unacknowledged write concern eagerly instead of waiting until a write operation is invoked.
-For example, drivers with an immutable collection object, which also do not allow a write concern to be specified on a per-operation basis, may prefer to raise an error at the time the collection is instantiated with an unacknowledged write concern from a DriverSession where retryable writes have been enabled.
+For example, drivers with an immutable collection object, which also do not allow a write concern to be specified on a per-operation basis, may prefer to raise an error at the time the collection is instantiated with an unacknowledged write concern when associated with a MongoClient where retryable writes have been enabled.

 Unsupported Write Operations (server-side error)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~